 They’re even more surprised when I tell them that a similar program exists for JDs.

 While not nearly as developed as the doctor mortgage program, there are banks that are willing to lend to you based on your JD credentials alone and they’ll do so with little or no money down.
 And while you may pay a slightly higher interest rate and fees, you won’t be paying PMI (you can even refinance out of your existing mortgage if you are paying PMI).

-A JD Mortgage Loan is a mortgage for lawyers that typically has these features:
+A JD Mortgage is a way to find a mortgage for lawyers that typically has these features:

 - Requires little or no money down (0-10%)